dataleap-labs/docs/README.md

 # API Documentation

-If you have any feedback please write us directly on Telegram @jh_damm and @jan_rue.
+If you have any feedback please write us directly on Telegram @jh_damm and @jan_rue or book at slot in our [calendar](https://cal.com/jan/30-min-chat) for 30 min meeting.
 Thank you!

 ⚠️ The API is under **active development**.
 Breaking changes can occur at anytime.